mzyl/bookbytes2.0/README.md

 - [x] Build "booktext" out of "fulltext"
 - [x] Maybe begin random selection of paragraphs and/or books
 - [x] Random file selection
-- [ ] Select new book from ui
+- [x] Select new book from ui
 - [ ] Address some "problems"

 ### Problems
 - Franklin Autobiography is a formatting mess.
-- Title formatting starts after first colon, makes bad things happen.
+- ~~Title formatting starts after first colon, makes bad things happen.~~
+  - Frankenstein has a br tag that messes things up a bit..
+- ~~Random file selection sometimes returns no file.~~